If your creative interests involve creating and sharing visual stories, you have probably considered following the path of photojournalism.

-To help you become inspired to start your journey in photojournalism, it is always advised to seek the advice and guidance of professionals who have built their career in the field.
+To help you become inspired to start your journey in photojournalism, it is always advised to seek the advice and guidance of professionals who have built their careers in the field.

-Format Magazine published a piece on “How to Become a Professional Photojournalist” that contained valuable information from photojournalists Annie Sakkab, Ian Brown, Jeffery Brown, and Keith Lane.
+Format Magazine published a piece that contained valuable information from photojournalists Annie Sakkab, Ian Brown, Jeffery Brown, and Keith Lane.
 Some of their personal advice included:

 If you’re interested in pursuing this path, remember to consult the slew of academic programs, free resources available and advice from professional storytellers.